wp-plugins/wp-social-bookmarking/readme.txt

 == Installation ==

 1. Upload the folder wp-social-bookmarking to the /wp-content/plugins/ directory
-1. Activate the plugin WP Social Bookmarking through the 'Plugins' menu in WordPress
+2. Activate the plugin WP Social Bookmarking through the 'Plugins' menu in WordPress
+3. Go to Settings > Social Bookmarking and Change Icon Size.

 == Screenshots ==